Haxel0rd/haxel0rds/tools/exchangy/README.md

 ## Exchangy v1.01 - Exchange Server version & patchlevel detection

+NOTE: if the tool updated it's database, then re-run the tool so that changes take place.
+This is a (non-breaking) bug and will be fixed with next version.

 * RECODED! now made for longterm stability!
 New core, new internal database (now independant from msdocs), updater, etc.
 * NEW features: detections updater, hint a new tool version, target online-checks, manual enter mode, bugfixes, improved errorhandling, etc.
 * Requires: Exchange with OWA to run at target